LJSkadi/RCL/README.md

 #### Structure

 The front-end is stored in the client folder and the back-end in the server folder.
 Both are connected through the api.js, which is included in the client folder.
-You can run the app locally by using the commands '''npm run dev:client''' and '''npm run dev:server'''.
+You can run the app locally by using the commands '''javascript npm run dev:client''' and '''javascript npm run dev:server'''.
 Please start the server first.
 For any additional questions, feel free to ask  :octocat: